-Within each curriculum area there are a number of Experiences and Outcomes which your child will experience at different stages in the school.
-In order to help parents make sense of the Experiences and Outcomes within a Curriculum for Excellence, we have provided a few examples showing what this might look like in our classrooms.
+Within each curriculum area there are a number of experiences and outcomes which your child will experience at different stages in the school.
+In order to help parents make sense of the experiences and outcomes within the Curriculum for Excellence, we have provided a few examples showing what this might look like in our classrooms.